 1. The 4-7-8 Breathing Technique

-Think of this as a 60-second hard reset for your nervous system.
-It flips the switch from "fight or flight" to "rest and digest"—perfect for those pre-exam jitters.
+This technique provides a 60-second reset for your nervous system.
+It shifts your body from "fight or flight" to "rest and digest" to help calm pre-exam jitters.

 2. The 'Five Senses' Grounding Exercise